abvss13/html-tables-plp/README.md

 This README provides a structured explanation of how to create and style an HTML timetable using tables and CSS.
 It serves as a reference for understanding the basic elements and attributes used in building such a table for displaying organized data.
 ```

-This Markdown format is suitable for easy readability and can be rendered nicely on platforms that support Markdown, such as GitHub and various text editors.